 There are certain materials and substances that parents will want to avoid.
 If avoiding them is not possible, then parents should take steps to keep them safely away from their babies at all times.
 Any sharp materials, such as a razor or knife, should be removed and either discarded or put in its proper location away from the baby.
 Check carefully on hands and knees to ensure that there are no sharp objects that can cut the baby in locations that are not readily visible to adults.
 Also avoid buying furniture that is made of flammable materials.
 If there are items in the home that are made of these types of materials, keep them away from the fireplace or any source of flame or heat.
 Medication should be used with care and must never be left in an area where a baby can reach up and grab it.
 Keep medication closed when not in use, and store it in a medicine cabinet that is too high for the baby.
 Chemicals and poisonous or toxic substances, such as toilet bowl and window cleaners, oven cleaners, bleach, paint thinner, dish soap, etc., should be kept in a locked cabinet, in a cabinet that is secured with a child-proof safety latch, or in a location that is elevated.

-Need to find a pro for your babyproofing project?Find Pros
+Ready to start your babyproofing project?Find Pros

 For some families, extra effort and even remodeling may be desired during the baby-proofing process.
 People may want to remove or seal paint if the home is an older one, built in 1978 or prior, as the current paint may contain lead.
 Hiring a qualified professional to perform a paint inspection is the most accurate way to assess whether there is lead in the paint or not.
 To ensure that one’s baby never encounters lead paint, which can chip and is easily consumed by an infant, homeowners may consider a remodeling project to entirely replace the wall or painted area.
 This will ensure that any threat of lead exposure due to the home’s paint has been eliminated.
 Also, check the number and location of smoke detectors in the home.
 If they are not currently in every bedroom and hallway, add them.
 If there are collectibles or small items that a baby could put in their mouth and choke on, build or add shelving that can hold them up off of the floor and out of reach.
 Another project would be to add anti-scald valves on pipes to eliminate the risk of burns.
 Mesh netting is another addition that can be added to stairs and balconies to prevent babies from crawling and falling through.